 Are you the next Peter Jackson, James Cameron, Steven Spielberg, Martin Scorsese, Quentin Tarantino or Kathryn Bigelow?
 Here's your chance to find out.

-At this intensive two-week workshop, you’ll write, direct and edit your own short film.
+At this intensive two-week workshop, students will write, direct and edit their own short film.
 When students' are not directing, they will work on other projects to run the camera, sound and even act.

 Camp Hollywood will teach you the essentials of how to make a great movie.
 You’ll learn how to operate the Panasonic HVX-200 HD digital video camera and how to use and optimize Adobe Premiere editing software to polish your production.
 At the end of the camp, all the films will be screened at a mini-film festival.

 Please note: Some examples and films used in the class may include R-rated material.

 Students 16 and older may choose to live on campus in Point Park University residence halls that are supervised by a resident advisor.
-All facilities are monitored by a security staff 24 hours a day.
+All facilities are monitored by a security staff and cameras.

 Program Begins: Monday, July 10, 2017